devendra0704/Real-Time-Chat-App/README.md

-#Real-Time-Chat-Application
+# Real-Time-Chat-Application

+sdfdsnlf

 ## Description
-Developed a web-based real time chat application that allows user to one-to-one and group-chats
+Developed a web-based and responsive for both laptop and mobile real time chat application that allows user to one-to-one and group chats. for enhancing user interation add file sharing

 ## Installation
 Instructions for how to install and run the project.